Learning an Inventory Control Policy with General Inventory Arrival Dynamics: Empirical Results

-Finally, we ran a randomized control trial of the QOT-DirectBP agent in the US store of a large e-retailer lasting several months and covering thousands of products.
+Next, we ran two randomized control trials of the QOT-DirectBP agent in the US store of a large e-retailer lasting several months and covering thousands of products.
 The control arm used the existing production system (a base stock policy).
-The trial is ongoing and we do not yet have final results on metrics treatment effect on profit.
-Below we use data from the in-progress trial to evaluate the performance of Gen-QOT off-policy.
+The results of both these tests can be found in \Cref{table:ab-te}.
+In Trial 2, the inventory and reward increase by a statistically significant amount -- demonstrating that RL policies {\it can} outperform sophisticated base stock policies in real world settings.
+In Trial 3, we deployed a QOT-DirectBP policy that we expected (based on backtests) to hold a similar amount of inventory to the existing production system.